Skip to content

 Pricing Details

-Operator pricing is private and not published anywhere on Pavilion's marketing surface — this is enterprise-only sales motion with custom contracts.
+Operator pricing is private and not published anywhere on Pavilion's marketing surface, an enterprise-only sales motion with custom contracts.
 The industry-standard structure for gaming ACH origination at this scale is a per-transaction fee (typically $0.10-$0.50 per ACH) plus a small percentage of volume (typically 0.5-1.5%, depending on operator size and historical ACH return rate) plus a monthly platform fee plus a rolling reserve (typically 1-3% of recent volume) to cover NSF and account-closed returns.
-Larger operators with strong return rates negotiate the low end; newer or smaller operators with weak return history pay closer to the top.
-Choice4 deferred settlement carries an additional risk fee since Pavilion is extending credit to the operator's player base for 7-28 days.
+Larger operators with strong return rates negotiate the low end, while newer or smaller operators with weak return history pay closer to the top.
+Choice4 deferred settlement carries an additional risk fee, since Pavilion is extending credit to the operator's player base for 7-28 days.
 Card cash advance follows standard interchange-plus-margin economics with Pavilion taking a piece on top.
 The CasinoSoft compliance suite is priced separately from the payment products, usually as a per-property or per-transaction module.
-Players pay zero on deposits and withdrawals through VIP Preferred — though their own bank may charge $25-35 NSF fees on failed eCheck attempts and Pavilion can pass through return fees up to roughly $25-30 to the patron in some operator configurations.
+Players pay zero on deposits and withdrawals through VIP Preferred, though their own bank may charge $25-35 NSF fees on failed eCheck attempts and Pavilion can pass through return fees up to roughly $25-30 to the patron in some operator configurations.
 FX is not applicable (USD only).
 Setup fees and integration fees are custom and negotiated as part of the master agreement.
-You do not sign up online.
-You get a sales call, a contract review, then a 4-8 week integration plus 8-16 weeks of state regulatory approvals.
-The lack of published pricing is unusual in 2026 — Trustly, Brite, Nuvei and most modern PSPs publish at least indicative rate cards — but reflects the lack of competitive pressure in regulated US gaming ACH.
+You do not sign up online; you get a sales call, a contract review, then a 4-8 week integration plus 8-16 weeks of state regulatory approvals.
+The lack of published pricing is unusual in 2026, where Trustly, Brite, Nuvei and most modern PSPs publish at least indicative rate cards, but it reflects the lack of competitive pressure in regulated US gaming ACH.
 Effective May 2026.

 Speed & Settlement